nadeenAlshibil/Azure-Networking/README.md

 ### Task 1: Configure an application rule with SQL FQDN in Azure Firewall

-In this section, configure an application rule to allow communication between myVM and the private endpoint for SQL Server mydbserver1.database.windows.net.
+In this section, configure an application rule to allow communication between **myVM** and the private endpoint for SQL Server **mydbserver1.database.windows.net**.
 This rule allows communication through the firewall that we created in the previous steps.
 1. In the portal's search bar, enter Firewall Policies.
 2. Select **myFirewall-policy**